 How Am I Going to Heal My Leaky Gut?

-I have the most amazing doctor EVER.
-She is so awesome that I drive 5 hours upstate to be seen and treated by her.
-She is a Doctor of Oriental Medicine and utilizes the latest in functional medicine treatments in addition to the ancestral wisdom of Chinese Medicine to treat her patients.
+I am seeing a Doctor of Oriental Medicine who utilizes the latest in functional medicine treatments in addition to the ancestral wisdom of Chinese Medicine to treat her patients.
 She has prescribed an 8 week protocol to address the infection in my gut with a product called GI Synergy.
 It is full of anti-parasitic, anti-bacterial, and anti-fungal herbs (like wormwood and black walnut hull) to clear out whatever is in there that isn't supposed to be there.
 In conjunction with that, I'll be taking RepairVite, which provides a big dose of L-glutamine plus lots of great herbs, like slippery elm bark, to soothe and heal my intestines.
 I'm also going to be taking large doses of probiotics (80+ billion per day with these and these) and increasing my fermented food intake (I've got dilly carrots going on my 3L Pickl-It right now!)
 The diet my doctor prescribed is strict paleo plus homemade bone broth every day (I have to say it is awesome to have a doctor who prescribes the paleo diet to patients on a regular basis!)

 Regarding diet, while I was researching the supplements I will be taking I came across the RepairVite Diet.
 Basically, it is autoimmune paleo (AIP) meets the 21-Day Sugar Detox.
 I've also read as much of Michael Maes' research on leaky gut as I can, and his "leaky gut diet" is dairy-free, gluten-free, and low-carb but does not specifically avoid the additional things that the AIP does.
 Since my University doesn't have a subscription to the journal in which he published his initial paper detailing his "leaky gut diet" I don't know exactly what he means by "low carb".
 Is that 50g a day?
 100g?
 I'm going to listen to my body and just try not to be excessive.